shar3nda/rlc_new/README.md

-a pitiful attempt to rewrite the Russian Learner Corpus completely
+a pitiful attempt to rewrite the Russian Learner Corpus from scratch